 Grease fires occur more on Thanksgiving than any other day of the year.
 U.S. fire departments respond to more than 1,000 fires each year in which involves a deep fryer.
 According to the National Fire Protection Association (NFPA), deep fryer grease fires result in more than $15 million in property damage each year.
-Hot oil splatter can cause serious burns to an adult or life-threatening injuries to a child.
+Hot oil splatter can cause severe burns to an adult or life-threatening injuries to a child.

 Eight Ways to Prevent Thanksgiving Grease Fires